fido-device-onboard/pri-fidoiot/README.md

 ## Building FIDO IoT source

 FIDO IoT source is written in [Java 11](https://openjdk.java.net/projects/jdk/11/) and uses the [Apache Maven* software](http://maven.apache.org).
-The instructions which follow describe a simple build and assume familiarity with
+The instructions which follow describes a simple build and assume familiarity with
 [the Maven build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).

-Following ports are used for unit-tests and sample code - 8039, 8040, 8042, 8043, 8049, 8050 and 8051.
+Following ports are used for unit-tests and sample code - 8039, 8040, 8042, 8043, 8049, 8050, and 8051.
 Ensure that these ports are not used by other applications while building and executing the binaries.

-Use following commands to build FIDO IoT source.
+Use the following commands to build FIDO IoT source.
 ```
 $ cd <fido-iot-src>
 $ mvn clean install